 There’s plenty of advice about how to get PR and write press releases but the fact remains that it can be incredibly hard for small businesses to get press coverage.
-Try promoting yourself, advises Dee Blick, so you can use your profile to help you get exposure
+Try promoting yourself, advises Dee Blick of The Marketing Gym, so you can use your profile to help you get exposure

 I attended a seminar recently in which the speaker explained how to gain coverage in magazines and newspapers.
 He made it sound incredibly straightforward — an idiot’s guide to PR, no more than the process of finding a newsworthy story and targeting the right media before hey presto, you're in print.